MicrosoftDocs/sql-docs/docs/connect/ado-net/connection-events.md

 [!INCLUDE[Driver_ADONET_Download](../../includes/driver_adonet_download.md)]

-All of the .NET Framework data providers have **Connection** objects with two events that you can use to retrieve informational messages from a data source or to determine if the state of a **Connection** has changed.
+The Microsoft SqlClient Data Provider for SQL Server has **Connection** objects with two events that you can use to retrieve informational messages from a data source or to determine if the state of a **Connection** has changed.
 The following table describes the events of the **Connection** object.

 |Event|Description|
 |-----------|-----------------|